 However, whitening your pits can also leave them dry.
-For this reason, we recommend getting a deodorant that has moisturizing properties, especially for sensitive skin.
-These include shea butter, cocoa butter, beeswax, aloe vera, coconut oil, and vegetable protein.
+For this reason, we recommend getting a deodorant that has moisturizing and anti-inflammatory properties, especially for people who have sensitive skin or shave regularly.
+These include shea butter, cocoa butter, beeswax, vitamin F, sunflower seed oil, aloe vera, coconut oil, sclerocarya birrea seed oil, and vegetable protein.

 Some "natural" products may use gentle exfoliants that lower the pH of underarm skin, decreasing bacteria that cause body odor, and at the same time have lightening properties such as glycolic acid, salicylic acid, and mandelic acid.
 Some plant extracts like bearberry and licorice may be incorporated in "natural deodorants."